nadgowdas/nadgowdas.github.io/_pages/about.md

 I love playing tennis, cricket and watching bastketball, americal football.
 According to my wife, I cook great spicy Indian dishes :).
 I do like to travel and explore.

 In my spare time  I take pride in designing and developing large scale distributed systems and more importantly driving research innovations that brings differentiating capabilities to the cloud.
-My current area of research includes DevSecOps, Developer Tools, Containers and Cloud Security.
+My current area of research includes Supply Chain Security, DevSecOps, Developer Tools, Security and Compliance for Containers.